mist64/cbmbus_doc/2 Bus Arbitration.md

 |---------|-------------|
 | `0x3F`  | `UNLISTEN`  |

-and resume it using the same `LISTEN`/`SECOND` combination.
+and resume it using the same `LISTEN`/`SECOND` combination[^1].
 If the controller has reached the end of its byte stream, it signals `EOI`.
 Again, there is no need to send `UNLISTEN` in this case.

-(Somewhat breaking conventions, some devices interpret `UNLISTEN` as a delimiter, e.g. Commodore disk drives will execute disk command strings sent to channel 15 on the `UNLISTEN` event.
-See layer 4.)

 ### Manually Copying Data Between Devices